 Co-designed alongside Lucas Reif and Milo Hopkins.
 Published through Shelf Shelf in an edition of 100.
 Featuring the work of Elise Schierbeek, Gabe Howell, Rosie Accola, Madison Davidson, Seb Choe, Jessie McCarty, Frankie, Anna Navagh, Rivka Yeker, Caroline Cash, Eric Aldieri, and Zoe Kaplan.
 Buy one here.

 Rooms is an ongoing print and film project that explores the connections between mental and physical spaces through conversation, illustration, design, and animation.

 Illustrations and concept by Rohan McDonald.
 Published through Shelf Shelf.
 Eventually, the entirety of the interviews will be bound into an artist’s edition.

 A series of three posters I designed for a group poster exhibition.
 The shapes with a slightly different color are meant to be paper that is “color matched” by the hex code outlined in each poster’s accompanying text.

-A proposed identity for a Chicago non-profit, Grassroots Collaborative, a grouping of 11 seperate organizations aiming to make policy change on a local and statewide level.
-The logotype features alternating rounded and square glyphs for the letters G, O and C. The icon personifies these three alternating shapes with mouths so that there can be a dialogue between them.
+A proposed identity for a Chicago non-profit, Grassroots Collaborative, a grouping of 11 separate organizations aiming to make policy change on a local and statewide level.
+The logotype features alternating rounded and square glyphs for the letters G, O, and C. The icon personifies these three alternating shapes with mouths so that there can be a dialogue between them.

 Some fun, punny greeting cards that play off four classic sans serif typefaces to tell the receiver how much they mean to the sender.
 Even though they were originally designed for Valentines Day, there's really never a bad time to tell someone how much they mean to you with typographic humor.